-Wells Fargo is the smallest of the four giants that now dominate the U.S. commercial banking business, but like its larger counterparts it has been embroiled in a series of scandals involving reckless lending practices and customer deception.
+Wells Fargo is the smallest of the four giants that now dominate the U.S. commercial banking business, but it has surpassed its larger counterparts in the extent to which it has been embroiled in a series of scandals involving reckless lending practices and customer deception.

 The name Wells Fargo evokes the legendary stagecoach line, but the big bank now going by that title is actually the descendant of Norwest, a bank holding company based in Minneapolis.
 Norwest had its origin in 1929, when several struggling Midwest banks joined forces in a cooperative called Northwest Bancorp (known as Banco).
 By pooling resources, the participants in Banco survived the Depression as many other banks went under.

 It also survived the following few decades but ran into problems in the 1980s related to the weak farm economy as well as bad foreign debts.
 Having adopted the name Norwest, the company responded to these problems both by cutting operating costs and by going on an acquisition spree, taking advantage of the easing of restrictions on interstate banking.

 These purchases were generally of modest proportions, but in 1998 Norwest joined the trend toward blockbuster mergers by arranging to purchase WellsFargo & Company.
 The old Wells Fargo had added banking to its express services in the mid-19th century.
 That banking business was spun off in 1905, just in time to play a key role in the reconstruction of San Francisco after the earthquake and fire the following year.
 Over the subsequent decades, it continued to grow and became one of the leading financial institutions on the West Coast.
 In 1969 it created the holding company WellsFargo & Company.